voltnock/Ismek2019JavaProgramming1/README.md

 - Can't include ( - ) dash character but can include underscore ( _ ).
 - Its first character must be particularly a capital letter.
 - -----
-- What is a class?
-They are pages where we can write Java codes.
 - Wrong usage > Correct usage
 - Java Programming 1 > JavaProgramming1
 - Java-Programming-1 > JavaProgramming1